clearlinux/how-to-clear/01-concepts.md

 people who start to lear about how Clear Linux OS is created.
 This document attempts to explain the idea behind the terminology.

 ## Updates

 The concept of updates is central to the design of the Clear Linux OS method of delivering and maintaining the OS.
 In essence, every modification to the OS is considered an update.
 This includes installation, updates themselves and the addition of optional components.
+In principle, even rolling back to an older version is an update.

 The content originates from an "update server".
-This is effectively a https enabled webserver where the files are served as static content.
+This is implamented by a https enabled webserver where the files are served as static content.
 The Clear Linux OS will periodically query the data on the update server and determine whether updates are available, and in case the OS wants to install optional components, or even when a new installation is performed.
 In all those cases, the update content files provides all the data and metadata to perform all the needed actions.

+## Bundles

+In Clear Linux OS, the choice was made to do away with packages as the smallest functional component size.
+One of the main reasons is that packages in a disproportionate sense are unusable to users by themselves, and require a large amount of packages to be installed before the functionality they offer can be used.

+For example, the xorg-server package does not provide a function X server without the presence of about 30+ additional components.
+On top of that, in order to create these 30 or so components, an additional 200 or so packages are needed for various aspects of the creation of the X server binary.

+In Clear Linux OS, bundles are the concept of the smallest usable collection of packages that provide a functional component, and traditional packages are not visible to the user.
+In some cases, it could mean that a bundle effectively contains a single package (e.g. the "curl" bundle), but in most cases a bundle contains several or even many packages.

 ## Manifests